Harbor Beach Community Schools

-Harbor Beach Community Schools is the school district of the town Harbor Beach, Michigan.
+Harbor Beach Community Schools is a public school district in Huron County, Michigan.
+It serves Harbor Beach, and parts of the townships of Bloomfield, Rubicon, Sand Beach, Sherman, and Sigel.
+It also serves Forestville and part of Delaware Township in Sanilac County.

 Its school at 402 South 5th Street contains preschool through 12th grade.
 The school colors are orange and black; and the mascot is a pirate.
 Students may attend the Huron Area Technical Center in the eleventh and twelfth grade.

-Extracurricular activities

-Some extracurricular activities offered at Harbor Beach Community Schools are:
+History